The Garden Hose: A Short Story

 Susan casually asked about Bona.
 Dan seemed rather downcast by her question.
 To her surprise he held her hands firmly and pre-empted her to remain calm.
 Susan disliked his ominous tone, but it struck her why Dan might’ve been so talkative before.
 Due to the unpleasant nature of the news, Dan mentioned that he would make it short and as direct as possible.

 Bona died.
-This happened closed to 2 years ago, shortly after Susan’s mission.
+This happened close to 2 years ago, shortly after Susan’s mission.

 It had something to do with neighbouring kids who were jealous of a toy he had.
 Bona wouldn’t give it up and his life ended when someone drowned him in a pool of mud until his grip on the toy loosened.
 It was a crime of envy and nothing more.
 Dan prayed for Bona day and night and he hoped that Susan would do so as well.
 “He’s in a better place now.”